Crossy147/scala-commons/docs/RPCFramework.md

 ## RPC traits

-Suppose you have a client-server application where client wants to invoke remote operations on the server.
+Suppose you have a client-server application where the client wants to invoke remote operations on the server.
 The notions of "client" and "server" are abstract here, since the framework does not assume any particular transport method.
 This set of operations must be represented using a trait (or abstract class) annotated as `@RPC`:

 ```scala
 import com.avsystem.commons.rpc.RPC